-Learning how to manage money is a valuable skill that’s especially needed while attending university.
+Learning how to manage money is a valuable skill to have while attending university.
 Knowing the cost of your education will help you to better prepare and organize your finances.
-With good planning, you’ll understand where you spend your money, what your fixed expenses are and how to manage your cash flow.
+With good planning, you will understand where you spend your money, what your fixed expenses are and how to manage your cash flow.

-Once you’re on campus, take advantage of any financial planning or advice services that might be offered to you through places such as the Office of the Registrar or Student Financial Services.
+Once you are on campus, take advantage of financial planning or advice services, such as the office of the registrar or student financial services.

-- Limit or avoid credit card debt while attending university by using your debit card, rather than a credit card, for making purchases.
+- Limit or avoid credit card debt while attending university by using your debit card, rather than a credit card, to make purchases.

-- Take the time to seek out scholarships and bursaries, both university-based and external.
+- Take the time to seek out scholarships and bursaries, both within and outside of a university.

-- Set a financial limit for yourself for entertainment each week.
+- Set a weekly spending limit for entertainment-related activities.

 - Eat nutritiously on a budget:

-- take your lunch, snacks and drinks with you to school or work; and
+- Take your lunch, snacks and drinks with you to class or work.

-Your costs will generally fall within 3 major categories:
+Your costs will generally fall into 3 categories:

 Tuition fees depend on the program and school you choose.
-In 2017-2018, the average cost of a year’s tuition at a Canadian university was $6,618 before taking into account scholarships, bursaries and the 30% Ontario tuition grant.
+In 2019-2020, the average cost of 1 year’s tuition at a Canadian university was $6,468, before taking into account scholarships, bursaries and awards.

 If you know the program you want to study, visit the websites of the universities that offer it to find out current tuition costs.
-If you don’t know what you want to study, look at tuition costs for a few different programs and then make a reasonable estimate.
+If you do not know what you want to study, look at tuition costs for a few different programs and then make a reasonable estimate.

 Books and Other Course Materials

-For many undergraduate university programs, the typical cost of books and other materials range from $800 to $1,000 per year, although costs vary by program.
-To reduce these costs you might consider:
+For many undergraduate university programs, the typical cost of books and other materials ranges from $800 to $1,000 per year, although costs vary by program.
+To reduce these costs, you might consider:

 - sharing books with roommates or friends in the same program.

-If you plan on living in residence, check out the website of the university you plan to attend to learn more about the costs of residence and meal plans.
+If you plan on living in residence, visit the websites of the universities you are interested in attending to learn more about the costs of residence and meal plans.

-If you plan to live off campus, you’ll being paying for rent and groceries.
-You might also need public transportation, so you should investigate the cost of a public transit pass (if it’s not already included in your student fees) or, if you have a car, calculate the cost of gas and parking.
+If you plan to live off campus, you will be paying for rent and groceries.
+You might also need public transportation, so you should investigate the cost of a public transit pass (if it is not already included in your student fees) or, if you have a car, calculate the cost of gas and parking.

 Whatever your living arrangements, there will be other costs to consider, such as clothing, computers, cell phones and entertainment.

-Making a budget means not only keeping track of where you spend your money, but also planning ahead for fixed payments such as rent, tuition and bills, as well as future expenses.
-One way to start the process is by filling out a sample budget, so you know how much money is coming in, compared to your expenses.
-You can also check out a sample budget developed by uOttawa.
+Making a budget means not only keeping track of where you spend your money, but also planning ahead for fixed payments such as rent, tuition, bills and future expenses.
+One way to start the process is by filling out a sample budget, so you know how much money is coming in and how much is going out.

 Some universities include budget calculators or provide sample budgets to help students identify their expenses.
 Often these kinds of tools are also available through the university’s financial services website.
-Many of these offices also offer workshops on how to manage your finances while attending university.
+Many universities’ financial services also offer workshops on how to manage your finances while attending university.